UAE says it intercepted 2 ballistic missiles over Abu Dhabi

 “We warn foreign companies and investors to leave the Emirates!”
 Sarei shouted from a podium.
 “This has become an unsafe country!”

-The Dubai Financial Market dropped 1.4% after the attack, with nearly every company trading down.
+The Dubai Financial Market closed down nearly 2% after the attack, with nearly every company trading down.
 The Abu Dhabi Securities Exchange also fell slightly.

+At Al-Dhafra, which hosts both American and British forces, U.S. troops took shelter in bunkers during the attack, the U.S. Air Force’s Mideast command said.
+Al-Dhafra is home to the 380th Air Expeditionary Wing and has seen armed drones and F-35 stealth fighters stationed there.

 “If these types of attacks end up occurring on a weekly basis as they do in the Saudi Arabia … that will shift the perception of the threat landscape in the UAE,” said Torbjorn Soltvedt, an analyst with risk consultancy Verisk Maplecroft.
 “The concern is now the contagion is going to be broader if we start to see attacks against civilian infrastructure.”